-Why We Sleep Summary: 8 Best Lessons from Matthew Walker
+Why We Sleep Summary: The 8 Best Lessons I Learned From Matthew Walker

 1. Sleep has many great untold benefits for health, happiness, safety and success

 - Matthew Walker knows the great benefits sleep offers.
 He is a professor of neuroscience and psychology at UC Berkeley.
 Before that he was professor of psychiatry at Harvard Medical School.
 He’s been a researcher for over 20 years, focusing mostly on sleep.
 Sleep is a topic Matthew is very passionate about.

 - Modern people don’t seem to value sleep.
 Despite the fact we spend one-third of our lives sleeping.
 In our schools we are usually taught the importance of healthy eating and exercise.
 However, we are not taught why it’s important to sleep or how to sleep better.

 - 2/3 of people in developed nations fail to sleep at least 8 hours every night.
 (Which is the amount medical experts recommend.)
 Many people almost consider it a badge of honor to function on little sleep in the name of higher productivity or success.

 - The results of this modern neglect of sleep are catastrophic:

 - Lack of sleep makes driving deadly.
 If you get less than 5 hours sleep, then you are three times more likely to crash your car.
 Drowsy driving causes more car accidents than drugs and alcohol combined.
 Why?
 Because sleep deprivation causes momentary total gaps in awareness of the outside world called “microsleeps.”

 - Your immune system needs sleep to fight off diseases and infections.
 As the top quote said, when you sleep less than six or seven hours per night, you double your risk of getting cancer.
 And in one study, people sleeping 5 hours per night were 32% more likely to catch the common cold.